Economy of Japan: Pre-war period (1868–1945)

-Since the mid-19th century, after the Meiji Restoration, the country was opened up to Western commerce and influence and Japan has gone through two periods of economic development.
-The first began in earnest in 1868 and extended through to World War I; the second began in 1945 and a very rapid economic growth took place till 1973, slowed down a bit but continued till 1991.
+Since the mid-19th century, after the Meiji Restoration, the country was opened up to Western commerce and influence and went through a period of economic development that extended through to the First World War.
 Economic developments of the prewar period began with the "Rich State and Strong Army Policy" by the Meiji government.
-During the Meiji period (1868–1912), leaders inaugurated a new Western-based education system for all young people, sent thousands of students to the United States and Europe, and hired more than 3,000 Westerners to teach modern science, mathematics, technology, and foreign languages in Japan (Oyatoi gaikokujin).
-The government also built railroads, improved road, and inaugurated a land reform program to prepare the country for further development.
+During the Meiji period (1868–1912), leaders inaugurated a new Western-based education system for all young people, sent thousands of students to Europe and the United States, and hired more than 3,000 Westerners to teach modern science, mathematics, technology, and foreign languages in Japan (Oyatoi gaikokujin).
+The government also built an extensive railway network, improved roads, and inaugurated a land reform program to prepare the country for further development.

-To promote industrialization, the government decided that, while it should help private business to allocate resources and to plan, the private sector was best equipped to stimulate economic growth.
+To promote industrialisation, the government decided that, while it should help private business to allocate resources and to plan, the private sector was best equipped to stimulate economic growth.
 The greatest role of government was to help provide good economic conditions for business.
 In short, government was to be the guide and business the producer.
 In the early Meiji period, the government built factories and shipyards that were sold to entrepreneurs at a fraction of their value.
-Many of these businesses grew rapidly into the larger conglomerates.
+Many of these businesses grew rapidly into the larger conglomerates such as Mitsubishi.
 Government emerged as chief promoter of private enterprise, enacting a series of pro-business policies.

-In the mid-1930s, the Japanese nominal wage rates were "10 times less" than the one of the U.S (based on mid-1930s exchange rates), while the price level is estimated to have been about 44% the one of the U.S.

-The size and industrial structure of cities in Japan have maintained tight regularities despite substantial churning of population and industries across cities overtime.

 Post-war period (1945–1989)

-Government control and influence over businesses is widespread than most other countries.
-Instead of taking legislation action, their control is exercised through constant consultation with businesses and through the government's deep involvement in banking.

-From the 1960s to the 1980s, overall real economic growth was extremely large: a 10% average in the 1960s, a 5% average in the 1970s and a 4% average in the 1980s.
-By the end of said period, Japan had moved into being a high-wage economy.